narassystem/naras-behavioural-drift-eval/cases/08-workplace-surface-support-vs-real-support.md

 # Developmental Alignment Relevance

-This case contributes to research areas involving:

-- omission as interaction signal,
+This interaction demonstrates developmental alignment concerns involving:

-- hidden pressure recognition,
+- hidden-pressure recognition,
-- organisational atmosphere modelling,
+- atmosphere-sensitive interpretation,
+- omission analysis,
 - emotional labour imbalance,
-- surface-alignment failure,
+- organisational pacing,
-- developmental leadership evaluation,
-- and longitudinal interaction climate analysis.
+- and developmental responsibility evaluation.

+The interaction also illustrates how alignment-relevant signals may emerge not only through direct statements, but through:

+- what remains unresolved,
+- what is repeatedly delayed,
+- what is emotionally uncarried,
+- and what atmosphere gradually forms over time.

 ---